TezosTaqueria/taqueria/website/docs/intro.md

 - Angle brackets `<value>` are used to indicate required arguments
 :::

-You can see what tasks are available to run in any given context by running `taq --help` from the command line
+You can see what tasks are available to run in any given context by running `taq` from the command line

 ### Taqueria Project

 A Taqueria project is one that has been initialized by Taqueria using the `taq init` command.
-It will have the following folder structure created:
+It will have the following directory structure created:
-- `app`
-- `contracts`
-- `artifacts`
-- `./.taq`

-The `./.taq` folder contains the Taqueria configuration for a given project.
+- `/artifacts`: This is where Taqueria will store artifacts that it creates during the course of its execution
+- `/contracts`: This is where Taqueria will store smart contracts that it compiles
+- `/tests`: This is where Taqueria will store tests that it runs
+- `./.taq`: This is where Taqueria will store its configuration

+:::note
 Configuration for Taqueria plugins and sandboxes is done in `./.taq/config.json`

-:::note
-At this time, all Taqueria projects must also be initialized as node projects by running `npm init -y` from the root of your project directory
 :::

 ### Taqueria Plugins

 Taqueria plugins add functionality to Taqueria by adding tasks to Taqueria.
 Plugins are managed right in Taqueria using the `taq install [pluginName]` and `taq uninstall [pluginName]` commands